awawa-dev/HyperSerialEsp8266/README.md

 # Compiling

 Currently we use PlatformIO to compile the project.
 Install [Visual Studio Code](https://code.visualstudio.com/) and add [PlatformIO plugin](https://platformio.org/).
 This environment will take care of everything and compile the firmware for you.
+Low-level LED strip support is provided by the https://github.com/Makuna/NeoPixelBus library.

 But there is also an alternative and an easier way.
 Just fork the project and enable its Github Action.
 Use the online editor to make changes to the ```platformio.ini``` file, for example change default pin-outs/speed or enable multi-segments support, and save it.
 Github Action will compile new firmware automatically in the Artifacts archive.
 It has never been so easy!